Cutpoints and resistance of random walk paths: Introduction

 \section{Introduction}

 In this paper, we study natural geometric and potential theoretic properties of the simple random walk path on general graphs.
-Given a graph $G$, a \emph{simple random walk} on $G$ is a Markov chain on the vertices of the graph, such that the distribution of $X_{t+1}$ given the current state $X_t$, is uniform among the neighbors of $X_t$.
-Given a sample of the simple random walk, The \emph{path} of the walk is the subgraph consisting of all the vertices visited and edges traversed by the walk.
+Given a graph~$G$, a \textit{simple random walk} on $G$ is a Markov chain, $\{ X_t\}_{t=0}^\infty$, on the vertices of the graph, such that the distribution of $X_{t+1}$ given the current state $X_t$, is uniform among the neighbors of $X_t$.
+Given a sample of the simple random walk, the \textit{path} of the walk (denoted $\PATH$) is the subgraph consisting of all the vertices visited and edges traversed by the walk.

-Given a rooted graph $(G,g_0)$, a vertex $x$ of $G$ is a \emph{cutpoint} if it separates the root $g_0$ from infinity, i.e., if removing $x$ from $G$ would result in $g_0$ being in a finite connected component.
-A vertex is a cutpoint of the path of a walk if it is a cutpoint of $(PATH, X_0)$.
+Given a rooted graph $(G,g_0)$, a vertex $x$ of $G$ is a \textit{cutpoint} if it separates the root $g_0$ from infinity, that is, if removing $x$ from $G$ would result in $g_0$ being in a finite connected component.
+A vertex is a cutpoint of the path of a walk if it is a cutpoint of $(\PATH, X_0)$.

-In \cite{path,trace} it was shown that the path of a simple random walk is always a \emph{recurrent} graph, that is, a simple random walk on the path returns to the origin, almost surely.
+In \cite{path,trace} it was shown that the path of a simple random walk is always a \textit{recurrent} graph, that is, a simple random walk on the path returns to the origin, almost surely.
 If $G$ is of bounded degree and the path has infinitely many cutpoints, then the path is obviously recurrent.
 Indeed, this is the case when $G$ is the Euclidean lattice, as shown in \cite{l,jp}.
 The question arises naturally: does the path of a simple random walk on every graph have infinitely many cutpoints, almost surely?

 This question was raised in \cite{JLP}, where an example of a nearest neighbor random walk on the integers that has only finitely many cut-times almost surely is provided.
-A \emph{cut-time} is a time $t$ such that the past of the walk $\{X_0,\ldots,X_t\}$ is disjoint from its future $\{X_{t+1},\ldots\}$.
+A \textit {cut-time} is a time $t$ such that the past of the walk $\{X_0,\ldots,X_t\}$ is disjoint from its future $\{X_{t+1},\ldots\}$.
 Clearly, a cut-time $t$ induces a cutpoint $X_t$, but not vice verse.
 Indeed, in the example in \cite{JLP}, the path of the walk is simply the integers, and so every vertex (but 0) is a cutpoint.
-Moreover,~\cite{JLP} left open the question of whether there is such a \emph{simple random walk} on a bounded degree graph.
+Moreover, \cite{JLP} left open the question of whether there is such a \textit{simple random walk} on a bounded degree graph.